Travel report: Cycle tour along the Romantic Road

 Stage 6: Rothenburg - Weikersheim

-Since today's stage is not too long at 45 kilometers, we first decide to take another tour through and around Rothenburg.
-We hike down into the Tauber valley and enjoy the view of the city from below.
+As today's stage is not too long at 45 kilometers, we first decide to take another tour through and around Rothenburg.
+We hike down into the Tauber Valley and enjoy the view of the town from below.

-The weather shows itself from the very best side for the last stage, the sun is shining and it is warm!
-The gloves have long been stowed away, we can even cycle in a T-shirt at times.
+The weather is at its best for the last stage, the sun is shining and it's warm!
+The gloves have long since been stowed away and we can even cycle in a T-shirt at times.

-We like the Tauber valley, for us it is scenically the most beautiful stage.
-On cycle paths far from major roads, we cycle past vineyards, sometimes a little further away from the Tauber, sometimes directly on the banks.
-On the way we enjoy coffee and cake and once at least our feet have to be dipped into the water.
+We love the Tauber Valley, for us it's the most beautiful stage in terms of scenery.
+We cycle past vineyards on cycle paths far away from major roads, sometimes a little further away from the Tauber, sometimes right on its banks.
+Along the way, we enjoy coffee and cake and at least once we have to dip our feet in the water.

-So we reach Weikersheim, which after the bustling Rothenburg now seems very small, contemplative and quiet.
-The large castle is already impressive from the outside, but we are too late to visit the interior.
+So we reach Weikersheim, which now seems very small, tranquil and peaceful after the hustle and bustle of Rothenburg.
+The large castle is impressive from the outside, but we are too late to visit the interior.

-We use the last dinner before our journey home to talk again about the sights and animals we have discovered along the way.
+We use the last evening meal before our journey home to talk again about the sights and animals we have discovered along the way.

 Weikersheim